 Feet & Padha Bandha

-NB: I am not a podiatrist, nor do I have any training in this area – this is based on my personal experience, alongside the experiences of my students and other yogis & yoginis I’ve spoken to on this topic.
+NB: I am not a podiatrist, nor do I have any formal training in this area – this is based on my personal experience, alongside the experiences of my students and other yogis & yoginis I’ve spoken to on this topic.

 Many people find when they first begin a yoga practice that they will get frequent cramps in their feet, or sore or painful feet during or after their practice